wordshaker/jesswhite_4/_posts/2020-09-20-hacktober-post.md

 <br/>

-## Which PR's count for Hacktoberfest?
+## Which PRs count for Hacktoberfest?

 Hacktober is <a href="https://Hacktoberfest.digitalocean.com/Hacktoberfest-update" rel="noreferrer" target="_blank">now an opt-in process for maintainers</a> as there have been issues with spam PRs.
-Spam PR's are where people have raised pull-requests for changes that have no beneficial impact to the repository.
+Spam PRs are where people have raised pull-requests for changes that have no beneficial impact to the repository.

 What this means is that if an open-source repository is happy to have contributions from those taking part in Hacktoberfest, they need to label their topics with a `Hacktoberfest` label